Rafaelzf/Rafaelzf/README.md

 In my spare time I basically focus on three points:

-1 - Practicing sports to keep me in good spirits, mentally and physically.
+1 - Practicing sports to keep me in good spirits, mentally and physically.<br />
 2 - Study practice, to maintain what I already know and acquire new information;
 3 - Socializing with friends and family to never forget who I am.